Headtrip to Nowhere

 Headtrip to Nowhere is the major label debut album by the Canadian heavy metal band Flybanger.
 It was released on February 20, 2001, through Columbia Records.
 The CD is enhanced to include a video of the song "Outlived", not otherwise heard on the disc.
 The album included two tracks which had been released with the band's Outlived EP.
 This album was Flybanger's only major release before disbanding.

 Overview

 The album was produced by Matt Wallace, known for his work with Faith No More and Deftones.
 Two songs feature a guest appearance by the former Faith No More guitarist Jim Martin.
+Wallace had asked the band who they wanted as a guest on the album, and they said Martin since they were fans of Faith No More.
+Vocalist Garth remembered in 2001, "Matt phoned him and he flew in a few days later and jammed with us.
+It turned out really cool because he brought a new element to the songs he was on and it was rad meeting him cause I'm such a Faith No More geek.
+I was taking pictures of his guitar case because it still says Faith No More on it."
+The band kept in touch with Martin after the album was finished.
 The third and final single to be released from the album, "Blind World", was used on the Dracula 2000 film soundtrack.

 Various subject matters are examined in Headtrip to Nowhere.
-"Cavalry" tells a futuristic story; "Evelyn" depicts sadness, "Blind World" is a commentary on people's response to Y2K Explicit references to drug use are made in "Crackballs".
+"Cavalry" tells a futuristic story; "Evelyn" depicts sadness, "Blind World" is a commentary on people's response to Y2K.
+Explicit references to drug use are made in "Crackballs", which lyrically revolves around meeting a drug using woman from Hastings Street.
+It is a real street located in the band's home city of Vancouver, British Columbia.
+It is known for its large homeless population and drug use, and around this time many prostitutes were also going missing from the street, several of whom were victims of the serial killer Robert Pickton.

 The album cover photo shows Sean Evans, the art director.
 The album's title comes from the lyrics to "Evelyn".